All Products

 • The actual number of parallel threads that are used during data synchronization may be less than or equal to the specified threshold due to the specifications of the exclusive resource group for Data Integration.
 You are charged for the exclusive resource group for Data Integration based on the number of parallel threads that are used.
 For more information, see Performance metrics.

 • DataWorks uses resource groups for scheduling to issue batch synchronization tasks in Data Integration to resource groups for Data Integration and run the tasks by using the resource groups for Data Integration.
 You are charged for using resource groups for scheduling to schedule batch synchronization tasks based on the number of tasks.
-For more information about the task issuing mechanism, see Mechanism for issuing tasks.
+For more information about the task issuing mechanism, see Mechanism for issuing tasks that are run on old-version resource groups.

 Synchronization rate